 Here’s an introduction on how to start investing in stocks and shares.

 If saving is about putting your money away, then investment is about putting it to work.

-When you invest, you try to make your money grow more actively than it would in a savings account, in the hope of beating inflation and ideally generating some additional returns.
+When you invest, you try to make your money grow more actively than it would in a savings account in the hopes of beating inflation and, ideally, generating some additional returns.

 However, you also expose your money to more risk.

 Assuming you have a pension, then you are already an investor – because your pension pot will be invested in a fund made up of different assets.

 You may even take an active role in managing this fund, by holding a self-invested personal pension (SIPP).

 But you can also hold non-pension investments to help your money grow, perhaps with a particular goal or timeframe in mind.

 Whether you want to be an active investor or just develop a better understanding of how to start, this quick guide on how to start investing is for you.